Indian states impose stricter lockdowns as COVID deaths hit record high | Health

 Indian states impose stricter lockdowns as COVID deaths hit record high

-Neighboring Karnataka state extended a total shutdown late on Friday.
-The state capital Bengaluru is a major tech hub, home to major offices of companies including Google, Amazon, and Cisco.
 India is yet to impose a national lockdown as it did during its first wave last year, but around half of all its states have imposed a total shutdown.
 The rest are under a partial shutdown.
+India's drug regulator on Friday approved for emergency use a new drug called 2-deoxy-D-glucose after clinical trials showed it aided the recovery of hospitalized patients and reduced dependence on supplemental oxygen.

+The drug was jointly developed by India's state-run Defence Research and Development Organisation and Hyderabad-based Dr.Reddy's Laboratories Ltd. Though it is the world's biggest vaccine maker, India is struggling to produce and distribute enough doses to stem the wave of COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)